-Marblehead Yacht Club was founded on May 1, 1878 as the Marblehead Boat Club by a group of young men who lived in Marblehead's shipyard neighborhood.
-The early members raced 4-oared rowing boats in the local waters, challenging other boat clubs for money.
-In the 1880's, there were more rowing (boat) clubs than yacht clubs in the area, and rowing was the most popular sport in the country.
+Marblehead Yacht Club was founded on May 1, 1878 as the Marblehead Boat Club by a group of young Irish-American men who lived in Marblehead's shipyard neighborhood.
+The early members raced four-oared rowing boats in the local waters, challenging other boat clubs for money.
+In the 1880's, there were more rowing clubs than yacht clubs in the area, and rowing was the most popular sport in the country.
 The members originally met in a clubhouse on the corner of Cottage and Commercial Streets, until 1884, when local property owner and lumber dealer, Henry A. Potter built them a clubhouse which is still in use today.
-The clubhouse was 37' x 21' with double doors facing the harbor which was big enough to store the 35 foot rowing boats inside; the second floor was used as a meeting room, and there was a rickety gangway down to a small float to carry the boats down.
+The clubhouse was 37' x 21' with double doors facing the harbor which was big enough to store the 35-foot rowing boats inside; the second floor was used as a meeting room, and there was a gangway down to a small float to carry the boats down.

 Around the turn of the century, rowing racing declined, and the members took to dory rowing and sailing.
 Popular dories in Marblehead included the Beachcomber and Alpha Racing dories.
 In 1935, the club was renamed the Marblehead Yacht Club and incorporated and the MYC burgee was created.
 The renaming reflected the change from a rowing club to a recreational yacht club.
 Power boaters and fishermen joined the ranks of the rowers and sailors and membership swelled.
 Dues were $10 and there were 45 members.